-2.1 Assumed company
+2.1 Assumed company DX (digital transformation) is required by business owners Electronic device manufacturer There are factories at multiple bases, and products are produced at each base. • The bases are connected to each other by the network between bases

-- DX (digital transformation) is required by business owners - Electronic device manufacturer - There are factories at multiple bases, and products are produced at each base. - The bases are connected to each other by the network between bases managed by the head office, but the network within the base is managed for each base. - We have been able to identify and collect useful information in the factory, visualize the state, and accumulate the obtained findings as knowledge and know-how.8
+- The bases are connected to each other by the network between bases managed by the head office, but the network within the base is managed for each base. - We have been able to identify and collect useful information in the factory, visualize the state, and accumulate the obtained findings as knowledge and know-how.8